TouchnoteiOSTeam/swift-style-guide/README.markdown

 The example above demonstrates the following style guidelines:

  + Specify types for properties, variables, constants, argument declarations and other statements with a space after the colon but not before, e.g. `x: Int`, and `Circle: Shape`.
- + Define multiple variables and structures on a single line if they share a common purpose / context.
+ + Define multiple variables and structures on a single line if they share a common purpose / context and the variable names themselves are single letters or otherwise short & similar - e.g. `width`, `height` are ok, but not `shouldDoThingWithOtherThing` and `didSeeAlertForDoingThing`.
  + Indent getter and setter definitions and property observers.
  + Don't add modifiers such as `internal` when they're already the default.
 Similarly, don't repeat the access modifier when overriding a method.
  + Organize extra functionality (e.g. printing) in extensions.